CX-0018 Dataspace Connectivity v.4.1.1

 .

-are not yet included in the DSP-context, they will be used as preliminary identifiers.
+Despite the IRIs of the currently used identifiers for transfer types are not yet included in the DSP-context, they will be used as preliminary identifiers.

 Providers MUST offer at least one Transfer Type Profile.
 The remainder of this section provides regulations for a non-exhaustive selection of Transfer Type Profiles.
 Further profiles can be defined by consecutive standards.